Industrial Piercing FAQ - By APP Certified Piercers in NYC

 • Chronic irritation or movement.

-• Low-quality jewelry or allergic reactions.
+• Ill-fitting and low-quality jewelry with allergic reactions.

 • Wearing implant-grade titanium or gold jewelry and avoiding excessive trauma reduces the risk of migration or rejection.